-- All textbooks must be returned to Office of Student Affairs (Scott Hall 120) by the following business day after the last day of finals each semester.
+- All textbooks must be returned to Office of Student Affairs (Scott Hall 120) by 5:00 p.m. on the last day of classes for the semester they have reserved the text(s) for.
 Failure to return the book(s) will result in a HOLD to the student’s account which will prevent future registration for classes or access to unofficial transcripts.
 Students who damage or lose books must purchase a new copy of the book(s) or will result in a charge to the student account for the replacement cost of the book(s).

 - Students with a hold placed on their account are not eligible to register for classes or check out any additional textbooks until payment is received.

 - Any violation of the Dean Textbook Loan policies will result in restrictions in future use of textbooks.